pynufft/pynufft/doc/source/overview/CPU_GPU.rst

 CPU and GPU (HSA)
 =================

-The PyNUFFT was originally running on Numpy/Scipy.
+The PyNUFFT ran originally on Numpy/Scipy.
 Unfortunately the default Numpy/Scipy is most efficient on a single CPU core.

 Later it was ported to PyCUDA and PyOpenCL, which allows us to leverage the speed of multi-core CPU and GPU.

-Mixing NUFFT_cpu and NUFFT_hsa, or multiple NUFFT_cpu or multiple NUFFT_hsa is possible but no warranty.
+Mixing NUFFT_cpu and NUFFT_hsa, or multiple NUFFT_cpu or multiple NUFFT_hsa is possible but has no warranty.

 The class methods are listed in :numref:`dimension_table`